sanaahrindha/kmerdemon/README.md

 <a name="install"></a>
 ## Installation
-To install 'kmerdemon', the following commands will be helpful
+To install `kmerdemon`, the following commands will be helpful

 *add commands*

 <a name="usage"></a>
 ## Basic Usage

-To use 'kmerdemon' the basic format is below
+To use `kmerdemon` the basic format is below